Metalforming

 The risks worth thinking through

-A capital investment in machining equipment is a long commitment.
-Getting the fit right upfront is what keeps these from becoming production realities.
+A capital investment in press-based equipment is a long commitment to dies, a floor layout, and a production plan.
+Getting the fit right upfront is what keeps these from becoming production realities after installation.

 01